Home About Us Contact Us

 USE - Estate Planning

-The Revocable Living Trust can be described as a contract among three (3) people or groups of people:
+The Simple Revocable Trust can be described as a contract among three (3) people or groups of people:

 1. The Grantor - The person/entity who establishes the trust,